Beautiful Victorian house and gardens

 - Landscaped gardens

 Otahuna is a Maori word that translates as little hill among the hills.
 This beautifully restored Victorian house enjoys an idyllic location between the rocky outcrops of the Banks Peninsular, looking out towards the Southern Alps.

 The house was built in 1895 for Sir Henry Rhodes, a long-term parliamentarian and military officer and served as his private home for many years.
 The lodge is influenced by English country estates, the dark wood, large fireplaces and antique furniture giving it a classical elegance.

 There are seven suites, all with ornate fireplaces, and carved inglenooks and deep, oversized bath tubs.
 There are two master suites, one featuring four bedrooms and the other a 14m verandah with sweeping views across the Canterbury Plains.

-Dinner at Otahuna is a five-course tasting menu served in the dining room.
+Dinner at Otahuna is a four-course tasting menu served in the dining room.
 The menu celebrates the best of seasonal New Zealand produce, some of which is grown on the estate.
 Dinner is a sociable affair enjoyed with other guests, but if you’re after something a little more private then there is the option to dine in the library or the drawing room.
 You can be sure of the perfect accompaniment to your food with fine wines from the lodge’s own cellar.

 The grounds surrounding Otahuna are as beautiful as the lodge itself.
 Guests can wander through the daffodil field, through the woods and the Dutch garden and down to the lake, stopping off for a game of petanque or a dip in the outdoor pool.